Choosing Maui snorkeling accommodations can be challenging because there are five areas to choose from. From south to north they are:

 Kihei is north of Wailea and Makena and is still considered south Maui.
 There are some decent snorkeling spots right off town, and you are a short drive to all the great spots a little further south.
 You will also have a shorter drive to the more northern spots than if you stayed in Wailea or Makena.

 Most of the accommodations in Kihei are condos, but there are a few hotels too, like Days Inn by Wyndham Maui Oceanfront on Keawakapu Beach.
 Kihei seems to be where to find the most budget minded options in Maui.
 We found a delightful vacation rental in Kihei as well, so be sure to check out TripAdvisor’s Maui vacation rentals.
 Kihei seems to be where a lot of locals live and there are a lot of restaurants, shopping spots, and nightlife opportunities.

 Accommodations in Lahaina

 Lahaina is on the central coast of west Maui.
 In 2023, much of the town of Lahaina was destroyed by wildfires.
 We believe it will be some time before you will be able to stay in Lahaina on your Maui vacation.
 Lahaina was a great place for restaurants and shopping and time will tell if that returns as well.

 Many Hotels for Snorkeling in Ka’anapali

-There are a number of Maui snorkeling resorts in the form of higher end hotels and condos right on the beach here, like: Sheraton Maui Resort and Spa, Ka’anapali Beach Hotel, Aston at The Whaler on Ka’anapali Beach, The Westin Maui Resort and Spa, and on the far south end is Hyatt Regency Maui Resort and Spa.
+There are a number of Maui snorkeling resorts in the form of higher end hotels and condos right on the beach here, like: Sheraton Maui Resort and Spa, Outrigger Ka’anapali Beach Resort, Aston at The Whaler on Ka’anapali Beach, The Westin Maui Resort and Spa, and on the far south end is Hyatt Regency Maui Resort and Spa.
 There are some restaurants, shopping and nightlife opportunities within the resorts.

 Snorkeling Accommodations in Honokowai, Napili, and Kapalua